Skip to Content

 Is claiming horses profitable?

 Claiming can be profitable, but fewer than 10% of racehorses generate enough purse earnings to cover annual carrying costs according to TOBA data.
-The owners who come closest to profitability use this kind of systematic evaluation process to avoid bad claims, move horses up in class when they outperform their tag, and keep monthly burn rates controlled.
+The owners who come closest to profitability use a systematic evaluation process to avoid bad claims, move horses up in class when they outperform their tag, and keep monthly burn rates controlled.
 A bad claim — one that could have been avoided by following the 7-step framework — is often the difference between a breakeven year and a significant loss.
 For the full financial picture including tax treatment and alternative income paths, see our guide to making money as a racehorse owner.